huri000/SwiftEntryKit/README.md

                  fade: .init(from: 0.8, to: 1, duration: 0.3))
 ```

+The default value of `entranceAnimation` and `exitAnimation` is `.translation` - The entry translates in or out, respectively, with duration of 0.3 seconds.

 #### Pop Behavior
 Describes the entry behavior when it's being popped (dismissed by an entry with equal / higher display-priority.